Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-With a whispered prayer you transform into the wind for a moment, before reappearing quickly somewhere else.
-Gain the effects of the Dash minor action.
-For the duration of this effect, you move by teleportation.
+As you pray, your foe’s soul begins to slowly slip free from their body.
+Make a Focus attack against a creature of your choice within range.
+If you hit, they lose essence equal to your proficiency bonus.

-### Portent of the Four Winds - Miracle
+### Portent of Souls - Miracle

 <div class="tight">